MystDexter/imagehandler/README.md

 - Open src/main.js. file.
 If you're on Visual Studio Code, run and debug in node.js environment.

-- Enter localhost:3000 on browser.
-Output should be "OK" if all is well
+- Enter http://localhost:3000 on your browser.
+Output should be "OK" if all is well.
+You should also be able see .bin/n/bin/node ./src/main.js in your debug console

 Angular will be the web client